-This Healthy Banana Bread Recipe is 100% vegan, yet moist and decadent in all the right ways.
+This Easy Banana Bread Recipe is 100% vegan, yet moist and decadent in all the right ways.
 Learn the best baking substitutions for traditional ingredients like butter and eggs.
 Plant based baking can be delicious and fun!
 A great recipe for first time bakers!

 I’ve never been much of a serious baker.